 China’s property sector is undergoing a once-in-a-generation shift from being a growth-at-all-costs juggernaut characterized by highly leveraged private developers like Evergrande to a stable, predictable industry dominated by state-owned enterprises.
 We cover the policies behind this transition, along with the ripple effects for home prices, capital markets, local government finances, and downstream industries like construction.

-Free weekly email brief tracking China's efforts to reach carbon neutrality by 2060.
+Free weekly email brief tracking China's efforts to reach carbon neutrality before 2060.

 Learn how the Chinese government is regulating big tech, building its domestic digital infrastructure, digitizing finance, controlling data, and driving innovation.